maxitg/SetReplace/.github/CONTRIBUTING.md

 Enable cpp testing using googletest, which is downloaded at build time.

 - `SET_REPLACE_WITH_MATHEMATICA`:
-Generates the target `SetReplaceMathematica` that provides an interface for using *SetReplace* in Wolfram Language.
+Generates the target `SetReplaceMathematica` that provides an interface for using *libSetReplace* in Wolfram Language.

 - `SET_REPLACE_ENABLE_ALLWARNINGS`:
 For developers and contributors.
 Useful for continuous integration.
 Add compile options to the targets enabling extra warnings and treating warnings as errors.

-For example, to build libSetReplace with tests, replace the second line in the above with
+For example, to build *libSetReplace* with tests, replace the second line in the above with

 ```bash
 cmake .. -DSET_REPLACE_BUILD_TESTING=ON